Canfield-Moreno Estate: History

-The mansion is a 22000 sqft Mediterranean Revival mansion on 4.5 acres.
+The mansion is a 22000 sqft Mediterranean Revival complex on 4.5 acres.
 It was designed by architect Robert D. Farquhar and built in 1923.
-When it was the opulent residence of silent film star Antonio Moreno and his wife and oil heiress Daisy Canfield Moreno, daughter of pioneer oilman Charles A. Canfield, it was the scene for lavish Sunday afternoon parties for members of high society and silent screen notables.
+It was commissioned by Daisy Canfield, daughter of pioneer oilman Charles A. Canfield, when she was married to Jay Morris Danziger, then vice-president of Mexico Petroleum Company.
+When Daisy Canfield remarried to silent film star Antonio Moreno, it was the scene for lavish Sunday afternoon parties for members of high society and silent screen notables.

+In 1929, the estate was deeded to the Chloe P. Canfield Memorial Home for girls by Daisy Canfield and her three sisters, Florence, Eileen and Caroline (wife of 1st Beverly Hills mayor Silsby Spalding).
+The school—named for Daisy's mother, who was murdered by her former coachman in 1906—was a stipulation of Charles A. Canfield's will.

 On February 23, 1933, Daisy Canfield died of injuries she sustained in a car crash; her chauffeur-driven car plunged off Mulholland Drive while en route home from a party.
-Since then, the 22-room estate has seen many incarnations, including the Chloe P. Canfield School for Girls.
-In 1950, it became a convent for Franciscan nuns.
-In the 1970s, the Franciscan nuns ran a home for girls at the estate.

-In 1998, the property was used as the fictional Hillcrest Academy in Halloween H20: 20 Years Later.

-That same year the property was sold to restaurant owner Dana Hollister, who named it The Paramour Estate.
-In 1999, the finale of Scream 3 was filmed there.
-In 2021, Hollister listed it for $40 million.
+In 1953, the Archdiocese of Los Angeles bought the estate, and turned in into the Immaculate Conception Home for Girls.
+In 1988, the estate was designated Los Angeles Historic-Cultural Monument No. 391.
+In 1998, the property was sold $2.25 million to designer Dana Hollister, who named the property The Paramour Estate.

+In popular culture

+Music

 In 1999, the band Shivaree performed and recorded their song "Goodnight Moon" in the drained out pool of the estate.